-Naitbabies are a patient organisation run by families who have a serious genetic disorder called neonatal alloimmune thrombocytopenia – NAIT (also known as FNAIT or FMAIT).
-This may cause unborn or newborn babies to bleed into their brain (ICH) and/or other major organs due to the maternal immune response against baby’s blood platelet antigens and may result in death or lifelong disabilities.
+Naitbabies are a patient organisation run by families who have a serious platelet disorder called neonatal alloimmune thrombocytopenia – NAIT (also known as FNAIT or FMAIT).
+This may cause unborn or newborn babies to bleed into their brain (ICH) and/or other major organs due to the maternal immune response against her baby’s platelet antigens and may result in death or lifelong disability/ies.

 What we believe:

 We believe that all babies have an equal right to life.